qcastel/github-actions-maven-release/README.md

 The commits by the bot can also be signed, giving you the guaranty that only the bot can release in your repo.
 Additionally, this give you a clean git history by highlighting nicely which commits where resulting from your CI.

+**Support this github actions by staring this project.** Surprisingly, it seems to be the only way for the github market place to highlight popular github actions.

 ## Features

 Obviously, this github actions uses maven release plugin.
 Although, we did add on top a few features that you may like.